alyssavanerelli/grahami/maker/README.md

    - for this assembly we used two species: _Anolis sagrei_ and _Sceloporus undulatus_
    - did not use _carolinensis_ because _sagrei_ annotations have those present in _carolinensis_ and more

+# Important information to remember
+- If a script fails for some reason (e.g. r1maker_sub.sh), all the files created from that submission script need to be deleted before running again

 # make control files
 ```